Digital marketing has some interesting synergies.

 Yeah.
 It’s a lot.

-The general aim is to boost your visibility in search engine results pages (SERPs), thus increasing brand visibility and web traffic.
+The general aim is to boost your visibility in search engine results pages (SERPs), thus increasing brand visibility and organic traffic.
 Ultimately, the goal is to get more people on your website.

-We don’t have time or space to review every single ranking factor, but these tactics are primarily responsible for most of your SEO results:
+We don’t have time or space to review every single ranking factor, but these tactics are primarily responsible for most of your SEO efforts:

-• Content creation.
+- Content creation.
 The heart of SEO has long been considered to be content, and for good reason.
-Content helps you achieve several goals simultaneously, optimizing for specific keywords, catering to users, and promoting your authoritativeness and expertise.
+Content helps you achieve several goals simultaneously, optimizing for specific relevant keywords, catering to users, and promoting your authoritativeness and expertise.
 Both onsite and offsite content are important in this regard.

-• Keyword research and optimization.
+- Keyword research and optimization.
 If you want your strategy to be successful, it needs to have strategic direction in the form of valuable target keywords.
-These correlate to search queries made by your target demographics, allowing you to fine tune your targeting and cultivate better content.
+These correlate to search intent made by your target demographics, allowing you to fine-tune your targeting and cultivate better content.

-• Interlinking and navigation.
+- Interlinking and navigation.
 To a lesser extent, you’ll also need to consider building links within your site and perfecting your site navigation.
-This facilitates better user experience and allows Google to better understand the relationships between your pieces of content.
+This facilitates better user experience and allows Google to better understand the relationships between your web pages.

 CRO includes:

-• Overall user experience.
+- Overall user experience.
 User experience also matters from a conversion optimization standpoint.
-If your website is finicky, confusing to navigate, or otherwise “off,” you’ll be hard-pressed to get people to buy your products.
+If your website is finicky, confusing to navigate, or otherwise “off,” you’ll be hard-pressed to get site visitors to buy your products.

-• Landing page optimization.
-CRO heavily prioritizes the optimization of landing pages and other priority pages of your website.
+- Landing page optimization.
+CRO heavily prioritizes the optimization of landing pages and other priority website elements of your website.
 Specific tweaks include rearranging elements for visibility, tweaking headlines to be more appealing and persuasive, and even demonstrating social proof to push audiences in the right direction.

 Already, you can see that these strategies have some common ground.
 If you want to be successful in SEO or CRO, you need to have a thorough understanding of your audience and you need to serve them with a quality user experience.